nirleibushor/ImageHoleFilling/README.txt

 and the average of the pixels in the boundaries.
 We expect these average to be close. the default value for Dtest is false, meaning no logs will be printed

--Dmock=true will cause the program to assume that there is no hole in the given input image, and will set a mock hole in it the default value is true, to run the program with an image which has a real hole, give: -Dmock=false

 -Dmockhole will, in case that -Dmock=true , configure the position of the mock hole;
 -Dmockhole=<'topmostRow height leftmostCol width'>
 there are default values for the mockhole in case it's not given in command line

-The program's output will be created under LightricksTask\outputImages
+The program's output will be created under HoleFilling\outputImages

 ### Design and more ###
 I used java and OpenCV for this task, using OpenCV only to load and output images, and in the Mat, MatOfDouble object instead of 2-dims arrays.
-Of course, I haven't used any "smart" methods these object have.
+Of course, I haven't used any "smart" methods these object offer, to manipulate the image.

 I chose to implement a class which holds the input image, and helps us manipulate it easily - HoleFiller